mfuglum/kybfarm/README.md

 ## Introduction

-The design of this IoT platform framework enables the management and automation of vertical farming systems.
+The design of the Kybfarm Embed framework enables the management and automation of vertical farming systems.
 It leverages containerization for modularity and scalability at the server-side, while specific interfaces enable control over actuators and data acquisition from